epsstan/reladomo-kata/docs/Chaining.md

 | ACC1      | 0       | 2017/1/1 | 9999/1/1 | 2017/1/1 | 9999/1/1 | 1 |

 > For simplicity, this example will use dates instead of timestamps

 > The 'Row Number' column provides an easy way to refer to rows in this document.
 It is not part of the table schema.

 > 9999/1/1 is used as a magic timestamp to indicate infinity

 Row 1 records the following facts
-* The account was created on 2017/1/1 (processing time).
+* The account was created on today (2017/1/1).
 This fact is true for the forseeable future.
 So FROM_Z = 2017/1/1, THRU_Z = Infinity
-* The acccount was added to the database today (transaction time).
+* The acccount was added to the database today (2017/1/1).
 This change is valid for the foreseeable future.
-So IN_Z = 2017/1/1, IN_Z = Infinity
+So IN_Z = 2017/1/1, OUT_Z = Infinity

 ## Day 2 - Deposit $100